xarest/gobs-docs/content/_index.md

 ##  Manage complex project structure with GoBs

-> All service instances only work when their dependencies are ready.
+> - All service instances only work when their dependencies are ready.
-> All service instances onnly stop when the ones depends on them are finished.
+> - All service instances only stop when the ones depends on them are finished.

 {{< cards >}}
   {{< card link="#fast-booting-sequence" title="Fast" icon="rocket" subtitle="Gobs optimizes booting flows via multi-threading.
 All services will start immediately when their dependencies are ready" >}}